devopzilla/devopzilla-landing-page/content/events/devops-bootcamp-2021-1/milestone_03.md

 ## ACCEPTANCE CRITERIA
 + Create Dockerfiles for your app.
-+ Add resource constraints to each container.
++ Add resource constraints to each docker container.
 + Push your docker image to a Docker image registry.
 + Deploy your app and it’s dependencies using docker-compose.
 + Any new resources you add (etc. Dockerfile, docker-compose.yaml) should be commited to the source code.